Don't forget, the General Election Day is Tuesday, November 3, 2020! Sign up for a text and email reminder on Vote.Org.

 If you mailed your Absentee Ballot Application Form, you will be able to vote on a ballot you will recieve in the postal mail.
 Your ballot must be completed and postmarked by November 2, 2020 in order to be valid.

 If you complete and submit the Absentee Ballot Application Form at your county's Board of Elections office, you will be given a ballot and asked to complete it in-person.
-To use method, you must complete and submit the Absentee Ballot Application Form in-person at your county Board of Elections office by November 2, 2020.
+To use this method, you must complete and submit the Absentee Ballot Application Form in-person at your county Board of Elections office by November 2, 2020.

 Back to Top